joshmarshall/mogo/README.md

         print result.username, result.name
         result.set_password('hax0red!')
         result.save() # only saves updated fields this time

+    # TODO: Document updating...

     # Alternate searching
-    test = User.search(name="Testing").first()
+    test = User.search(name=u"Testing").first()
     # or...
     test = User.find_one({"name": "Malcome Reynolds"})
     # or to order...
     test = User.find().order(joined=DESC).order(name=ASC)

     # Deleting...
     test.delete()

     # Remove and drop class methods
     User.remove({'role': 'admin'}) # wipes all admins
     User.drop() # removes collection entirely

 Scroll through the mogo/model.py file in the project to see the methods available.
 If something is not well documented, ping me at the mailing list (see below).